GideonBrimleaf/python_bar/README.md

 2. Run the test file with the `-m` flag - again from the top-level `project` directory.
 Note the omission of the `.py` extension AND the use of dot notation rather than `/` to traverse directories.

 ```
-#terminal
-➜ project python -m tests.drinks_test
+python -m tests.drinks_test
 ```

 Your tests should run just fine now.
 However this feels really weird - `drinks_test.py` now imports from `src` by pointing to a location totally wrong from where it sits.
 Additionally the `-m` flag seems to remove the need for the extension.

-It's also a bit flaky - if we move into the test file and try to apply the same logic we get another error:
+It's also a bit flaky - if we execute python from the test directory and try to apply the same logic we get another error:

 ```
-#terminal
+cd tests
-➜ project/test python -m drinks_test
+python -m drinks_test

 ModuleNotFoundError: No module named 'src'
 ```